gem5/website/_pages/documentation/general_docs/building/index.md

 and clang (see [Dependencies](#dependencies)  below for compiler version information).

-As of gem5 21.0, **we support building and running gem5 with Python 3.6+
-only**. gem5 20.0 was our last version of gem5 to provide support for Python 2.
+We support building and running gem5 with Python 3.10 or newer only. gem5 20.0 was our last version of gem5 to provide support for Python 2.

 If running gem5 in a suitable OS/environment is not possible, we have provided pre-prepared [Docker](https://www.docker.com/) images which may be used to